#1 Student Loan Lawyer

 Police officers are eligible for three federal student loan forgiveness programs:

-- the Public Service Loan Forgiveness Program
+the Public Service Loan Forgiveness Program

-- the Income-Driven Repayment Plan Forgiveness Program
+the Income-Driven Repayment Plan Forgiveness Program

-- the Perkins Loan Cancellation Program
+the Perkins Loan Cancellation Program

-These three loan forgiveness programs only apply to federal student loans.
+These three loan forgiveness programs apply only to federal student loans.

 Let’s go over the requirements for each program.

-All law enforcement employees are eligible for the PSLF Program so long as they work full-time for a municipality, city, state, or government agency.
+Full-time law enforcement employees can qualify for Public Service Loan Forgiveness if they work full-time for a municipality, city, state, or government agency.

 Those two types of employers are considered to be PSLF qualifying employers.

-- You must work full-time.
+You must work full-time.

-- You must have federal Direct Loans.
+You must have federal Direct Loans.

-- You must make 120 qualified monthly payments.
+You must make 120 qualified monthly payments.

-- You must make those student loan payments under a qualifying repayment plan.
+You must make those student loan payments under a qualifying repayment plan.